anurag1517/House_Price_Prediction/README.md

 ---

+## Run it!

+colab link is added.

+---

 ### Inspiration

 My father went on to buy a plot and was confused about its price and I had set my foot in Machine Learning just then so got the idea of my first project.